Girls in Science

 Girls in grades 7-12 can apply for this unique event where you will meet female undergraduates studying for a degree in a STEM field as well as working female scientists.
-The dinner will feature a keynote speaker, a fun group challenge and an icebreaker activity where girls will have an opportunity to interact with as many of the attending female scientists as possible.
+The evening features a fun group challenge and an icebreaker activity where girls will have the opportunity to interact with as many attending female scientists as possible.

-Thanks to DuPont Pioneer and table sponsors, this event is free for students to attend.
-Applications are open through October 27, and selected students will be notified by October 31.
+Thanks to sponsors, this event is free for students to attend.
+Applications are due Sunday, April 5.
+All applicants will be notified by April 10.
+Apply now

 Questions about SCI's Girls in Science Initiative?
 Contact us at firstname.lastname@example.org.

-SCI's Girls in Science events are presented by DuPont Pioneer and made possible by aditional support from: Des Moines University, DuPont Pioneer, Eaton, Flint Hills Resources, ISU's Department of Aerospace Engineering, John Deere, Kemin, Monsanto, Syngenta, UnityPoint Health and Vermeer.
+SCI's Girls in Science events are presented by DuPont Pioneer and made possible by aditional support from: Des Moines University, DuPont Pioneer, Eaton, Flint Hills Resources, Iowa State University's Department of Aerospace Engineering, John Deere, Kemin, Monsanto, Syngenta, UnityPoint Health and Vermeer.

 The Science Center of Iowa is an official SciGirls® museum.
 Based on the best practices in STEM education for girls, SciGirls’ videos, online resources, hands-on activities and professional development work together to address a singular but powerful goal: to inspire, enable and maximize STEM learning and participation for all girls, encouraging greater interest in these careers.